PhongTong/How-to-CAD-Inventor/README.md

 ### Session 3.5: Entering the VR World, Part I
 (Wednesday, January 21)

-**Objective:** In this session, we’ll start work to visualize our CAD objects from S1 – S3 with VR using the software Unity.
+**Objective:** In this session, we’ll start work visualizing our CAD objects with VR using the software Unity.
 Session 3.5’s goals include:
 * Familiarizing ourselves with the Unity interface.
-* Learning how to transform objects from Inventor into a format suitable for VR.
 * Learning how to implement the open-source [VR template](https://github.com/mojohn23/CAD2VR).

 **Session Recordings:**